Joe Giudice Released From Prison to ICE Custody

 Joe, a permanent U.S. resident, had entered prison in late March 2016 and was initially supposed to spend 41 months behind bars.
 A judge ruled in October that he would be removed from the United States upon his release from prison.
 In November, Joe, filed a last-minute appeal to fight the deportation order that would send him back to Italy.

-"We are optimistic that once his appeal is heard, he will receive the appropriate relief and will be able to come home and remain there with his family," Teresa's lawyer said.
+"We are optimistic that once his appeal is heard, he will receive the appropriate relief and will be able to come home and remain there with his family," the Giudice family lawyer said in a statement last week.
 "They love him, they support him and they miss him tremendously."